It’s the final chapter folks. **Warning adult content.

 The social services took Simon and Tori into care immediately.

 Kevin felt sickened when he’d learnt Tori’s knickers were found in the shed with his sperm on.
 He was many things, but he hadn’t hurt his daughter.
 He begged them to listen, that he was being stitched up.
 They took his phone, found the badly written messages, and asked him, repeatedly who they were from.

-Then they found Helen, his only option was to plead guilty to her murder when the trial came, to gain a lesser sentence.
+Then they found Helen’s body.
+His only option was to plead guilty to her murder when the trial came, to gain a lesser sentence.
 It changed everything.
 He knew he was going to prison.
 He had to fight some of the charges; killing a wife, he could possibly handle in prison, but sexually abusing children?
 The other inmates would kill him.

 During questioning, Kevin continually denied messing sexually with his children while admitting to killing their mother and having an affair with a teenager who wasn’t his child.
-He knew no one would believe him and could see what it looked like.
+He could see no one would believed him and knew what it looked like.

 Truth was, he was guilty.
 He’d killed the mother of his children when she’d found out about his affair with Jane.
 If having sex with Jane didn’t make him a paedophile, what did?